keona1995/CleanDataProject/CodeBook.md

 7. combine the three data frames using column bind and save to a new data frame 4
 8. convert the column representing the subject data into factor class
 9. assign to the column names of the combined data set the reserved vector of features
-10. select from data frame 4 only columns necessary variables for analysis and assign to another data frame 5
+10. select from data frame 4 only columns necessary for analysis and assign to another data frame 5
 11. dispose of data frames 1, 2, 3, 4.

-After each data set was handled, the resulting data sets for training and test were combined using Row bind.
-At this stage the resulting data set represented merging training and test data sets.
+After each data set was handled, the resulting data sets for training and test were combined using row bind.
+At this stage the resulting data set represented the merging of training and test data sets.
 There were still some unnecessary columns remaining.
 These were removed using the dplyr “select” command, and the resulting data set was assigned to the final merged data set.
 As before, unnecessary data sets were disposed of.

 Reshaping of data occurred next.
 The “reshape2” library was loaded, and a melt command executed such that “subjectid” and “activity” were selected as the id factors.
 The dcast command was executed so that the mean of each measurement variable could be displayed for each unique combination of subjectid and activity.
 For example, for subjectid 1, the following could be a representative view of the displayed rows: